brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 6.17.0 =
+* NEW: add competition scoring option
+* NEW: send email to captains to chase result approval
+* BUGFIX: remove erroneous semi colon
+* UPDATE: link to match from results checker
+* UPDATE: change walkover/no player/shared player names
+* UPDATE: add unregistered player option
+* UPDATE: show login prompt on match details when not logged in

 = 6.16.1 =
 * BUGFIX: calculate match score after set check
 * BUGFIX: use league name for championship matches